When it comes to creating great content, the customer is always right. It’s time to start focusing your efforts on customer-created content.

 Each of these platforms essentially serve as content vessels.
 You have an unfiltered line of communication where your audience can interact with the business directly.
 The questions that arise out of these sessions can be later translated into blog posts and other content that specifically address questions your audience wants answers to.

 Rethinking how to use content in your conversion strategy?
-Our industry-leading software includes visual calendars, workflows, assets libraries, and analytics to help create a personalized content marketing strategy based on your customer needs.
-Sign up for a free account today!
+Mintent’s industry-leading software includes visual calendars, workflows, assets libraries, and analytics to help create a personalized content marketing strategy based on your customer needs.
+Book a demo with us today!